有些設計嚴謹的公司,會有一套自己的程式撰寫規範。一方面指導新進同仁,在撰寫程式時的注意事項,以利團隊合作和維護;另一方面,提供公司的程式資源(如:函式庫、元件庫等),方便新進同仁參考使用。

 3.16.2 Naming Conventions

-• “Internal” means internal to a module, or protected or private within a class.
+- “Internal” means internal to a module, or protected or private within a class.

-• Prepending a single underscore (_) has some support for protecting module variables and functions (linters will flag protected member access).
+) has some support for protecting module variables and functions (linters will flag protected member access). - Prepending a double underscore (

-• Prepending a double underscore (__ aka “dunder”) to an instance variable or method effectively makes the variable or method private to its class (using name mangling); we discourage its use as it impacts readability and testability, and isn’t really private.
-Prefer a single underscore.
+aka “dunder”) to an instance variable or method effectively makes the variable or method private to its class (using name mangling); we discourage its use as it impacts readability and testability, and isn’t really private.
+Prefer a single underscore. - Place related classes and top-level functions together in a module.
+Unlike Java, there is no need to limit yourself to one class per module.

-• Underscores may appear in unittest method names starting with test to separate logical components of the name, even if those components use CapWords.
-One possible pattern is test<MethodUnderTest>_<state>; for example testPop_EmptyStack is okay.
-There is no One Correct Way to name test methods.
+to separate logical components of the name, even if those components use CapWords.
+One possible pattern istest<MethodUnderTest>_<state>

 3.16.3 File Naming

-Python filenames must have a .py extension and must not contain dashes (-).
+).
 This allows them to be imported and unittested.
-If you want an executable to be accessible without the extension, use a symbolic link or a simple bash wrapper containing exec "$0.py" "$@".
+If you want an executable to be accessible without the extension, use a symbolic link or a simple bash wrapper containing exec "$0.py" "$@"

 3.16.4 Guidelines derived from Guido’s Recommendations